cryptobook/Solutions/README.md

 # Solutions
-Solutions to the exercises in chapter 1 of the book "A Course in Cryptography".
-More solutions coming soon.
+Solutions to selected exercises of the book "A Course in Cryptography".
+More solutions are coming soon.